Neck Acne Treatment: A Guide for Patients

 Introduction

 Neck acne presents unique treatment challenges compared to facial breakouts.
-The skin on your neck contains fewer oil glands but experiences more friction from clothing, hair products, and daily activities.
-This combination creates an environment where bacteria thrive differently than on facial skin, requiring targeted treatment approaches.
+The skin on the neck contains fewer oil glands but is exposed to more friction from clothing, hair products, and daily activities.
+At a medical aesthetic clinic in Singapore, this combination is often recognised as creating an environment in which bacteria behave differently from those on facial skin, necessitating more targeted treatment approaches.

 Types of Neck Acne